BUDDHISM, DUKKHA, and REPETITIONS

 It may well be that extreme forms of wanting like craving, lead to extreme forms of repetition like rebirth; but it is obvious that even the smallest want we have, will lead to some form of repetition, either mental or actual – and this is the prime, basic and universal truth.

-The First and Second Truth speak of the origin of suffering.
+The First and Second Truth speak of the origin of Dukkha.

-The Third and Fourth Truth, and also The Middle Way, show the way to the alleviation of all suffering.
+The Third and Fourth Truth, and also The Middle Way, show the way to the elimination of Dukkha.
+The origin of Sukkha.

 SECTION FOR SCHOLARS